 The Company's Certificate of Incorporation authorizes 50,000,000 shares of Preferred Stock.
 The Company's Board of Directors has the authority to issue Preferred Stock in one or more series and to fix the relative rights, preferences and privileges and restrictions thereof, including dividend rights, dividend rates, conversion rights, voting rights, terms of redemption, redemption prices, liquidation preferences and the number of shares constituting any series or the designation of such series.
 The issuance of Preferred Stock may have the effect of delaying, deferring or preventing a change in control of the Company without further action by the stockholders of the Company.
 The issuance of Preferred Stock with voting and conversion rights may adversely affect the voting power of the holders of the Common Stock, including the loss of voting control to others.
+There are no shares of Preferred Stock currently issued and outstanding.
 See "Risk Factors--Need for Additional Financing; Issuance of Securities by the Operating Companies; Future Dilution" and "--Antitakeover Effects of Provisions of the Certificate of Incorporation and Delaware Law."